ShakirAkbari/ExtractPDFText/README.md

 ## Step 4: Create the Executable
 1. Open a command prompt or terminal.
-2. Navigate to the directory containing your pdf_processor.py script:
+2. Navigate to the folder containing your pdf_processor.py script:
    ```
    cd C:\Projects\PDFProcessor
    ```